Psychedelic integration therapy training – and the psychedelic therapist

 Then it's hard later in life when you're in a close relationship to actually ask for something.
 I need you.
 I can't do this on my own.

 This attachment programming is so fundamental for our wiring that we need to talk even more about it in psychedelic integration therapy.
-Symptoms later in life and lot of mental health issues stems from these early experiences that are suppressed and become unconsciously triggered in your daily life.
+Symptoms later in life and a lot of mental health issues stem from these early experiences that are suppressed and become unconsciously triggered in your daily life.

 A disclaimer: I can't back everything I say with RCT data or hard data, and what I say is of course not necessarily true for everyone.
 But it has been true for every single human being that ever came close to.